Complete reducibility and subgroups of exceptional algebraic groups: Maximal subgroups

-The question of classifying maximal sub-objects of Lie type objects dates back to work of Sophus Lie \cite{Lie80}.
-Taking inspiration from Galois's work on univariate polynomials, \emph{op.~cit.} develops `continuous transformation groups'---now Lie groups---with a view to classifying differential equations in terms of symmetries among their solutions.
-Since one builds up the group actions from primitive actions, which correspond to maximal subgroups, Lie was motivated to describe such subgroups.
-The same problem for finite groups was not to be posed until a paper of Aschbacher and Scott rather later, so Lie concentrated on connected subgroups of connected Lie groups.
-In that case the $\exp$ and $\log$ maps show the question is equivalent to finding maximal subalgebras $\m$ of (real) Lie algebras $\g$ and Lie solved the problem when $\dim\g\leq 3$.
+Work on classifying maximal sub-objects of Lie type objects dates back to Sophus Lie \cite{Lie80}.
+Taking inspiration from Galois's work on univariate polynomials, \emph{op.~cit.} develops `continuous transformation groups'---now Lie groups---with a view to classifying differential equations in terms of symmetries amongst their solutions.
+One builds up group actions from primitive actions, corresponding to maximal subgroups, motivating Lie to describe such subgroups.
+The same problem for finite groups was not to be posed until a paper of Aschbacher and Scott \cite{MR772471} rather later, and Lie concentrated on connected subgroups of connected Lie groups.
+Here, the $\exp$ and $\log$ make this equivalent to finding maximal subalgebras $\m$ of real Lie algebras $\g$, and Lie solved the problem when $\dim\g\leq 3$.
 Otherwise the question lay dormant for another fifty years.

-Using the Killing--Cartan--Weyl classification of finite-dimensional complex simple Lie algebras, E.~Dynkin solved Lie's problem over the complex numbers to great surprise.
-We give a quick example---stolen from Seitz's excellent tribute in \cite{ebd}---to indicate the nature of his results.
-As is well-known, the complex $3$-dimensional Lie algebra $\sl_2$ has a unique irreducible representation of every degree up to isomorphism.
-Each of these amounts to an embedding of $\sl_2$ into $\so_{2n-1}$ or $\sp_{2n}$ where $n$ is the degree of the representation.
+Using the Killing--Cartan--Weyl classification of finite-dimensional complex simple Lie algebras, E.~Dynkin solved Lie's problem over $\mathbb{C}$ \cite{ebd}.
+We give a quick example---stolen from Seitz's excellent tribute in \emph{op.~cit.}---to illustrate his results.
+As is well-known, the complex $3$-dimensional Lie algebra $\sl_2$ has a unique irreducible representation of each degree up to equivalence.
+This amounts to an embedding of $\sl_2$ into $\so_{2n-1}$ or $\sp_{2n}$, where $2n-1$ or $2n$ respectively is the degree.
 Dynkin showed that for $n\geq 2$, the image of each of these embeddings is a maximal subalgebra, with precisely one exception: when $n=7$ and the exceptional Lie algebra of type $G_2$ has a self-dual $7$-dimensional module, it occurs as a (maximal) subalgebra of $\so_7$ and in turn contains the irreducible $\sl_2$ as a maximal subalgebra.
 There is a remarkably short list of such situations.
 Dynkin in effect classified the maximal subalgebras of the classical Lie algebras $\sl_{n+1}$, $\so_n$ and $\sp_{2n}$ by classifying non-maximal ones which nevertheless act irreducibly on the natural modules for those algebras.
 A key ingredient in Dynkin's work was detailed information on the representations of these Lie algebras, developed by Weyl and others, in terms of the weights for their Cartan subalgebras.